kubermatic/docs/content/kubermatic/master/tutorials_howtos/external_clusters/aks/_index.en.md

 ![Update AKS Machine Deployment](/img/kubermatic/master/tutorials/external_clusters/edit_md.png "Update AKS Machine Deployment")

-In the popup dialog you can now increase or decrease the number of worker nodes which are managed by this machine deployment.
+In the popup dialog, you can now increase or decrease the number of worker nodes that are managed by this machine deployment.
 Either specify the number of desired nodes or use the `+` or `-` to increase or decrease node count.

 ![Update AKS Machine Deployment](/img/kubermatic/master/tutorials/external_clusters/update_aks_md.png "Update AKS Machine Deployment")

 ## Stopped Cluster State

-If Cluster is stopped from the Azure side, you will be able to see the current state of the cluster as stopped.
+If the cluster is stopped from the Azure side, you will be able to see the current state of the cluster as stopped.
-Cluster Details will not be visible as the details are fetched using kubeconfig, and the kubeconfig is not available for the stopped cluster.
+Cluster details will not be visible as the details are fetched using kubeconfig, and the kubeconfig is not available for the stopped cluster.

 ![AKS Cluster Stopped](/img/kubermatic/master/tutorials/external_clusters/aks_stopped.png "AKS Cluster Stopped")